-(1) Graduation from a regionally accredited high school.
-Although the Office of Admissions is flexible in terms of particular course requirements for admission, applicants are expected to have earned credit in at least 18 units of college preparatory courses - typically including four units of English, three units of mathematics (two years of algebra and one year of geometry), two units of laboratory science (one from the natural sciences and one from the physical sciences), and the remaining units balanced among the social sciences, foreign languages, and additional work in the sciences, mathematics or literature.
+- (1) Graduation from a regionally accredited high school.
+Although the Office of Admissions is flexible in terms of particular course requirements for admission, applicants are expected to have earned credit in at least 18 units of college preparatory courses typically including four units of English, three units of mathematics (two years of algebra and one year of geometry), two units of laboratory science (one from the natural sciences and one from the physical sciences), and the remaining units balanced among the social sciences, foreign languages, and additional work in the sciences, mathematics or literature.
 Candidates are encouraged to complete additional units beyond the core academic curriculum, including work in the fine arts and other electives.
-Trends in performance are considered as part of the evaluation process.

-Students earning the high school equivalency diploma (GED) may apply for freshman admission.
-All high school transcripts must still be submitted, along with a statement indicating the reasons for seeking the alternative diploma.

-- (2) Scores on either the SAT or ACT.
+Trends in performance are considered as part of the evaluation process. - Students earning the high school equivalency diploma (GED) may apply for freshman admission.
+All high school transcripts must still be submitted, along with a statement indicating the reasons for seeking the alternative diploma. - (2) Scores on either the SAT or ACT.
 Results of standardized examinations, along with an applicant's academic record, help provide a reasonable prediction of a candidate's ability to perform successfully in a Florida Southern College classroom.
-The college expresses no preference for one examination over the other and encourages students to take both. - (3) Letter of recommendation.
-Each candidate for freshman admission is required to submit one academic letter of recommendation.
-This recommendation should be from an appropriate academic professional - teacher or guidance counselor.
-Recommendation forms are available from the admissions office and can also be downloaded from the college website at www.flsouthern.edu/admissions.
-You may also submit a letter of recommendation instead of the form.
+The college expresses no preference for one examination over the other and encourages students to take both.